sudarshanpokhrell/sudarshanpokhrell/README.md

 - 🌱 I’m currently learning **Generative AI**

-- 👨‍💻 All of my projects are available at [sudarshanpokhrel.tech](sudarshanpokhrel.tech)
+- 👨‍💻 All of my projects are available at [www.sudarshanpokhrel.com.np](www.sudarshanpokhrel.com.np)

 - 💬 Ask me about **React and NextJs**